MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 ## Manual methods of opening/closing sessions

 We recommend following the steps in [Get started with sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions) to create a new session.
-However,  you can manually create sessions.
+You can also manually create sessions.

 ### [Q# + Python](#tab/tabid-pythonsdk)